Part 1 of 3 by Don Bell | ⏱️ 14 minute read

 The word of the LORD came to me, saying: "O house of Israel, can I not do with you as this potter?" says the LORD.
 "Look, as the clay is in the potter's hand, so are you in My hand, O house of Israel!
 The instant I speak concerning a nation and concerning a kingdom, to pluck up, to pull down, and to destroy it, if that nation against whom I have spoken turns from its evil, I will relent of the disaster that I thought to bring upon it.
 And the instant I speak concerning a nation and concerning a kingdom, to build and to plant it, if it does evil in My sight so that it does not obey My voice, then I will relent concerning the good with which I said I would benefit it" (Jeremiah 18:5–10).

 The gift of prophecy operates within a framework of divine-human cooperation, where our responses to God's words can influence their fulfillment.
-For example, when receiving a prophetic word, such as a young believer receiving a word that God will use their musical talents to bless many people, it's crucial to recognize the believer's active participation.
-Bringing the prophecy to fruition will require dedicated music study, consistent practice, and intentionally seeking opportunities to perform.
+Want an example?
+Let's suppose a young believer receives a prophetic word that God will use their musical talents to bless many people; it's crucial to recognize the believer's active participation.
+Bringing the prophecy to fruition will require their dedicated music study, consistent practice, and intentionally seeking opportunities to perform.

 We can't passively wait for prophecy to manifest without meeting its built-in conditions as that can lead to unfulfilled expectations, requiring God to redirect His intended plan for us.